Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/src/FIREBASE_SETUP_CHECKLIST.md

 2.  **Firebase Server-Side Key (`GOOGLE_APPLICATION_CREDENTIALS_JSON`)**
     *   In your `kamperhub-s4hc2` Project settings, go to the **Service accounts** tab.
+    *   **CRITICAL SECURITY:** If you have any existing service account keys listed, delete them.
     *   Click "Generate new private key".
-A JSON file will download.
+A new, secure JSON file will download.
     *   Open the downloaded file, copy the **entire JSON content**, and paste it inside the single quotes for `GOOGLE_APPLICATION_CREDENTIALS_JSON`. **It must all be on one line.**
     *   **CRITICAL: The `project_id` field inside this JSON file must also be `kamperhub-s4hc2`.**
     *   **CRITICAL: The `private_key` field in the JSON contains `\n` characters.
 The app is now designed to handle these correctly, so you should not need to modify them manually.**